WiredPulse/McAfee_ePO/Dashboards/README.md

 5) Click Dashboard Actions<br>
 6) Select Import<br>
 7) Browse to the location of the saved Dashboard (.xml)<br>
-8) Click Ok twice
+8) Click Ok twice<br>
-9) You will then be presented with the imported dashboard on the screen.
+9) You will then be presented with the imported dashboard on the screen<br>
-10) Click Close near the category drop‐down.
+10) Click Close near the category drop‐down<br>
-11) Lastly, click Save on the Dashboard menu board.
+11) Lastly, click Save on the Dashboard menu board<br>